oliviacbishop/furesearch/sentiment-analysis/README.md

 4.  **mixed**: lexicon and evoked images produce opposite emotions: it is not possible to find a clearly prevalent emotion.

 ### Particulars: jokes, comedy and allusions
+In Aristophanes comedy, we also documented the comedic aspect through a "fun" score independenty assigned to the sentiment score.

+2: Very fun.
+The line is mostly for entertainment or a laugh.
+Possibly relies on the audience’s understanding of a certain politician, event, etc. to make sense.
+1: Fun.
+The line has unnecessary aspects intended only for style, but still contains a fair amount of plot relevance.
+0: Neutral.
+The line is straightforward and is intended to advance the plot, lacking unnecessary quips.

 ### Particulars: prayers and supplications
 There are different kinds of prayers: